Mattjben/NLP-Job-Classification/README.md

 In this phase of the project, using the document representations in *task 2*, multiple NLP machine learing models will be generated and compared to investigate the effects each representation has on the accuracy of a machine learning text classification model.

+# Flask Application

+This folder contains a flask app that can be run locally which consists of a job board that uses an NLP model to predict the category of a job after a employer creates one